datalad-handbook/book/docs/beyond_basics/101-164-dataladdening.rst

 .. find-out-more:: What if my directory is already a Git repository?

    If you want to transform a Git repository to a DataLad dataset, a :command:`datalad create -f` is the way to go, too, and completely safe.
-   Your Git history will stay intact and will not be tempered with.
+   Your Git history will stay intact and will not be tampered with.

 If you want to transform a series of nested directories into nested datasets, continue with :command:`datalad create -f` commands in all further subdirectories.